DBRE starts from self-proclaimed

 This is Onkai Yuta (@fat47) from the Service Reliability Group (SRG) of the Media Headquarters.

-This article is my first introduction to DBRE.
+This article is my first attempt at DBRE.

 What is DBRE?

-DBRE (Database Reliability Engineering) refers to engineering that improves the reliability of databases and increases the availability of the entire system.
-Compared to SRE (Site Reliability Engineering), DBRE is not yet as well known, but awareness is gradually spreading.
+DBRE (Database Reliability Engineering) refers to the engineering that improves the reliability of databases and increases the availability of the entire system.
+Compared to SRE (Site Reliability Engineering), DBRE is not yet as well known, but recognition is gradually spreading.

 There is no clear role for DBRE in our company.

 As far as I know, within the CyberAgent Group, there is no independent role or organization called DBRE.
-I don't think there are any dedicated DBAs either.
+I don't think there is any dedicated DBA position either.

-*I apologize if this actually exists and I just didn't know about it.
+*I apologize if this actually exists and I just don't know about it.

 Aurora MySQL Upgrade Knowledge Sharing Activity